Diagnosis & Tests

 There are adjustments (e.g. body positioning, size of speculum used, and nurse support) that can be made to contribute to a more positive experience.
 A physician who is familiar with the vaginismus condition will be more suited to providing a comfortable and sensitive environment.

-Instead of recognizing the vaginismus condition, a physician may falsely believe a woman’s vagina is too small, when/if she is unable to complete a pelvic exam (see diagram below).
-This combined with the patient’s urgent complaint that she cannot have penetrative sex with her spouse or that sex really hurts, may further lead to the false assumption that the vagina requires corrective surgery to enlarge the opening and allow entry.
+A doctor’s false belief that the vagina is too small, combined with the patient’s urgent complaint that she cannot have penetrative sex with her spouse or that sex really hurts, may further lead to the false assumption that the vagina requires corrective surgery to enlarge the opening and allow entry.

 Though there may be rare exceptions, women with vaginismus typically have completely normal genitalia.
 The constriction of the vagina is due solely to the tight involuntary spasm of the pelvic floor muscles.
 Unfortunately, some physicians continue to press forward with the pelvic exam causing great discomfort and pain for the woman.
 This traumatic experience in itself can contribute to the vaginismus condition.